 Thinking about a visit to Cenote Dos Ojos?
 We share everything you need to know, from entrance prices to how to get there to our first hand experience visiting.

 While we were in Mexico, we had the good fortune of meeting up with a few traveling families like ourselves.

 One of the families we hung out with was Erin and Josh from Travel With Bender.
 Not only do they have their own travel blog, they have two young ones as well and it was great to let our kids hang out with kids their own age.

-Unlike Cenote Cristalino, the cenote we visited the last time we were in Playa, these two cenotes required walking down into their depths to get access to the water.
-We weren’t sure what that would entail but we knew it would be very different than Cristalino.
+Unlike our visit to Cenote Cristalino, which we visited the last time we were in Playa, Cenote Dos Ojos requires walking down into its depth to access the water.
+We weren’t sure what that would entail, but we knew it would be very different than Cristalino.

 Dos Ojos Cenote